Yeah, quiet, solitude and order. Caring for hurting children. This doesn't sync together too well.

 (After an incident of rage where our son overturned the beds,

-he cried and needed love
+he cried and needed love and care.)

 Amongst the many adjustments, trials, paperwork and house work, having someone bring a meal, or frozen meals, would have been a huge blessing.
 Perhaps you could bring a meal in the early weeks of someone who has new foster children, and then again periodically during their children's stay.
-Maybe you could bring some meals to freeze if they have freezer space?
+Maybe you could bring some meals to freeze if they have freezer space? he cried and needed love and care.)

 When bringing food, please be sure to ask about possible special dietary requirements in advance.
 Particularly, there may be an unknown nut allergy which is usually quite serious.
 (If you find you need some Gluten Free, Nut Free & Egg Free recipes, check out my sister's blog, Hope's Kitchen.)